Who's Behind Listverse?

 10 Prehistoric Bugs That Could Seriously Mess You Up

 Almost everybody is scared of spiders—but the common reassurance is that spiders are also scared of you.
-There’s nothing quite like the feeling induced by an unseen insect scurrying across your arm, or by a little centipede worming its way out of your shoe.
+There’s nothing quite like the feeling induced by an unseen insect scurrying across your arm or by a little centipede worming its way out of your shoe.

 But what if that centipede were three feet long?
 Hundreds of millions of years ago, monsters like these were everywhere.
-Here are a few of the most horrifying prehistoric bugs ever to walk—or should I say crawl?—the earth.
+Here are a few of the most horrifying prehistoric bugs ever to walk—or should I say crawl—the earth.

-The largest snail today is the giant African land snail, which can reach seven inches (18 cm) in length, and which has a shell diameter of three-and-a-half inches (9 cm).
+Today’s largest snail is the giant African land snail, which can reach seven inches (18 cm) in length, and has a shell diameter of three-and-a-half inches (9 cm).
 Fairly large—for a snail.
 But now consider that the prehistoric C. giganteum, thought to be one of the largest (if not the largest) snails ever, could reach nearly two feet (60 cm) in length.
 The name was a giveaway, really.
 Paleontologists believe it lived in the oceans that covered France during the Eocene epoch 50 million years ago—and we can only imagine what sort of terror it might have inflicted upon the Spongebobs and Squidwards of that age.

-J. rhenaniae fossils were first discovered in Germany in 2007.
+Jaekelopterus rhenaniae fossils were first discovered in Germany in 2007.
 We now know that the creature was a truly monstrous sea scorpion, reaching eight feet (2.4 m) in length.
 In fact, a single one of its pincers was more than 18 inches (46 cm) long.
 A scorpion the size of a crocodile was certainly a predator to be reckoned with; it prowled the seas until the Permian extinction 250 million years ago.

-Euphoberia was much like the modern centipede in shape and behavior, but with the distinction of being over three feet long.
+Euphoberia tracta was much like the modern centipede in shape and behavior, but with the distinction of being over three feet long.
 Fossil accounts of these beasts have been found across Europe and North America.
 Scientists aren’t exactly sure of its diet.
 But even the modern giant centipede, which only reaches about ten inches (25 cm) in length, can prey on birds, snakes, and bats.
 Imagine the kind of prey a three-foot-long version could bring down.

 Platyceramus was not really a bug, but its length of ten feet (3 m) more than makes up for the technicalities.
 P. platinus is one of the largest bivalves (clams, scallops) ever found.
 In comparison to the (itself enormous) modern giant clam, P. platinus would have been more than two-and-a-half times as wide, and probably much heavier.